-The Haven provides case management to have families and individuals obtain a regular income to pay for housing and to access community resources to help prevent further episodes of homelessness.
 Goodwill's Financial Opportunities Center has an excellent financial fitness program to help people work through debt and low credit scores.
 Legal Services provides legal services and eviction prevention.
 Women's Co-op provides support for women leaving poverty and seeking help through their store, volunteering and the Solutions Highway Program.
 Neighborhoods, Inc. of Battle Creek provides homeownership counseling for those interested and able to own their own home, and also rents units to people recovering from homelessness.

 As part of the Consolidated Plan strategy, the City of Battle Creek will run a Tenant-Based Rental Assistance (TRBA) program to provide rental assistance to individuals facing eviction.
+Additionally, the City of Battle Creek will fund case management positions at local partners to help those experiencing housing insecurity navigate the resources available.